nmbryder/wikipedia-markdown/README.md

 ## Installation

-1. Create icon images (required):
-   - Create three PNG files: `icon16.png`, `icon48.png`, and `icon128.png`
-   - Sizes: 16x16, 48x48, and 128x128 pixels respectively
-   - Place them in the extension directory
-   - You can use any image editor or online tool to create simple icons

-2. Load the extension in Chrome:
+1. Load the extension in Chrome:
    - Open Chrome and navigate to `chrome://extensions/`
    - Enable "Developer mode" (toggle in top-right corner)
    - Click "Load unpacked"